tyson-swetnam/nakoda/docs/about.md

 ## Documentation

-I am creating and curating these documentation pages for posterity, and for AZGFD staff who will receive the drone and have to operate it.
+Nakoda did not arrive with any set of instructions for how to operate it, how to use or program the remote controls, how to charge or maintain the batteries, or how to use a Ground Control Station (GCS) with autonomous mission planning software.

-Nakoda did not arrive with any set of instructions for how to operate the drone, how to use the remote control, how to charge or maintain the batteries, or how to use a Ground Control Station (GCS) with autonomous mission planning software.
+I am creating and curating these documentation pages for posterity, and for AZGFD staff who will operate and maintain it.